zryska/Edge-Data-Store-Docs/Beta2/Modbus/ModbusOverview.md

 ## Configuration of Modbus data source

-To utilize the Modbus TCP Connectivity Adapter of Edge System, you must configure it for the Modbus data source from which it will be polling data.
+To use the Modbus TCP Connectivity Adapter of Edge System, you must configure it for the Modbus data source from which it will be polling data.

 ### Procedure for configuring Modbus data source